OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default:

-        <p class=jekyll-theme-minimal scene-class-attr-comment">List of mappings of the form A:B where:
+        <p class="jekyll-theme-minimal scene-class-attr-comment">List of mappings of the form A:B where:

 A is a list of names of parts to be mapped, or asterisk to map the whole geometry